cicdsummerschool/session-4/README.md

 ![Miner in yellow helmet with canary in a cage](./images/canary-1.jpg)

-Miners would carry canaries with them because these birds are more sensitive to toxic gases like carbon monoxide.
+Miners would carry canaries with them because these birds are more sensitive to toxic gasses like carbon monoxide.
 If the canary showed signs of distress or died, it was a warning to the miners that the environment was unsafe.

 In software, a canary deployment involves releasing changes to a small subset of users first to detect any potential issues before rolling out to everyone.